iccaving/icccsite/content/trip/yorkshire/yorkshire-2018-06-08.md

 The walk is lovely.
 Not much elevation to gain and I think one of the quieter ways up towards Penyghent on such a nice day.
 As we neared looming prominence of Penyghent some 100 meters above us we considered our options.
 We could skirt around the bottom and walk to the cave.
 Orrrrr we could hide our bags, nip up to the top, and come back down again to continue the walk.
 We went for option two.

+{"In lieu of photos of the bottom, here is proof of our ascent to the top of Penyghent" right}(IMG_20180609_121230-RhysTyers.jpg)

 We hid the bags behind a dry stone wall and covered them with dry grass to disguise them and then marched up to the peak.
 We got a couple of comments on the way up about our footwear, wellies and neoprene socks, (‘Them’s not hiking boots’) and about the headtorch tangling around my neck (‘How long are you planning to be out here?’).
 It was further than I expected with a small walk to actually get to the trig point but we were up in just over 10 minutes and back to our bags in just over 20.

 Now we had been to the top of Penyghent, it was time to go to the bottom.
 We continued on the path, veering off into the fields at the appropriate dry stone wall.
 It didn’t take us long to find the entrance.
 We completed the unpleasant task of entombing ourselves in neoprene and PVC and were very glad to be in the cool air of the cave.